jtiance/jexplorer/README.md

 ## How to run:

 1. run build.sh in root of the project.
 2. There will be two folders: target & dist.
-Which means you have to way to run the app:
+Which means you have two ways to run the app:
 - In target folder: jexplorer-0.0.1-SNAPSHOT.jar.
 Run the following command to start it:
 ```
 java -jar jexplorer-0.0.1-SNAPSHOT.jar